 It is also worth noting that becoming virtually untraceable has unfortunately been labeled by society with a negative stigma surrounding those who espouse this way of life.
 Society cannot understand why someone would want to live this way.
 Society’s expectation is for everyone to be a social butterfly and spill their guts on social media about what they ate or wore that day.
 I refer to this trend as ‘keyboard diarrhea.’
 No one cares about any of that nonsense and the world would be better off without it.
 However, becoming virtually untraceable is not about being anti-social or about being a recluse.
 It’s about protecting your privacy intelligently.

 Some people strive to become untraceable out of sheer necessity, and for them, it becomes a way of life.
 They are generally very guarded people who don’t offer much personal information when solicited, unless perhaps when they’re around family or friends.
 For others, it may merely be a novel concept that they can only fantasize about as they find themselves stuck in this systematic process of being tracked everywhere, all the time, in every facet of their lives.
 If you are tired of being stuck in this process, remember there is always a choice to break free.
 It may require work on your part to do so, but no one can force you to live a certain way.
 We are not captives to society’s expectations.
-That is the beauty about living freely in a semi-free society.
+That is the beauty of living freely in a semi-free society.
 Sure we have laws that everyone is expected to adhere to, and certain individual rights are afforded to us by the Constitution and its Amendments.
 But, if we are so inclined, then we couldn’t give a damn what society thinks.
 When has society ever led you down the correct path?
 I am willing to bet the answer is never.

 The point is that this mentality, or this concept of untraceability, has a lot to do with your own perspective on life.
 Are you the sort of person who cares deeply about what other people think about you?
 Perhaps this is necessary for continued employment or social reasons in your particular situation.
 I’ve worked jobs where in some cases if you don’t conform to the culture they will literally force you to the point of either quitting or being fired because you’re perceived as a detriment to the team and organization.
 Or, are you the sort of person who couldn’t care less about what others think?
 If this is you, please realize that this attitude is a luxury many cannot afford to have, so cherish it while it lasts.
 Some of these techniques may very well be unrealistic for you to implement into your personal life, but those who are truly serious about becoming virtually untraceable will make the necessary sacrifices to achieve it to the greatest extent possible.